MaksimDmitriev/Git-Setup/README.md

 #### TODO
 * Android Studio wrapper ignore file
-* Put *.iml to the wrapper ignore file or to Android.hgignore.
+* Check if *.iml should be in the wrapper ignore file.
+Perhaps it should be in Android.hgignore.
 It depends on the logic of subrepos
 * User name and e-mail should be variables.